djangocon/2021.djangocon.us/_pages/sponsors-information.md

 #### Choose Your Own Sponsorship Adventure

 Interested in another sponsorship opportunity?
 Get in touch and we’ll do our best to make it happen.
-Here’s a few ideas or pitch us something new!
+Here are a few ideas or pitch us something new!

 {% comment %}
 - Add online examples